-There are instances where petty offences will not render an individual inadmissible to the United States.
-According to section 212(a)(2)(A)(ii)(II) of the Immigration Nationality Act (INA), even if an individual has committed a crime of moral turpitude, they may still be eligible for entry into US without a Waiver if the crime qualifies as a "petty offence."
-A CIMT is considered a petty offence if the maximum penalty for committing it is one year or less, and the person was sentenced to no more than six months imprisonment (the exact amount of time they actually ended up spending in jail does not matter) and there is not more than one such crime.
+There are instances where petty offenses will not render an individual inadmissible to the United States.
+According to section 212(a)(2)(A)(ii)(II) of the Immigration Nationality Act (INA), even if an individual has committed a crime of moral turpitude, they may still be eligible for entry into the US without a Waiver if the crime qualifies as a "petty offense."
+A CIMT is considered a petty offense if the maximum penalty for committing it is one year or less, and the person was sentenced to no more than six months imprisonment (the exact amount of time they spent in jail does not matter).
+There is not more than one such crime.

 Canadian Pardons or Record Suspensions

 While there are many benefits to a Canadian pardon or record suspension, such as sealing the record for Canadian employers, it does not assist in gaining entry to the United States for those who are inadmissible.
-A US Waiver is still necessary in this case as the United States does not recognized Canadian pardons or record suspensions.
+A US Waiver is still necessary, as the United States does not recognize Canadian pardons or record suspensions.

 Individuals who have overstayed in the United States, misrepresented themselves to USCBP or USCIS to gain any immigration benefit, falsely claimed citizenship, or worked in the United States without work authorization are required to obtain an I-192 waiver.
-If they have been removed for any of these reasons they will additionally require an I-212 waiver which is an application to reapply for admission provided they are seeking non-immigrant entry.
+Suppose they have been removed for any of these reasons.
+In that case, they will also require an I-212 waiver and an application to reapply for admission, provided they seek non-immigrant entry.

-There are several communicable diseases that are of a public health significance, and a person who has one of these diseases may not be allowed to enter the United States.
-The current list of diseases include Gonorrhea, Leprosy, Syphilis, Venereum, Lymphogranuloma, Inguinale, Granuloma, Chancroid, Class A Tuberculosis, as well as select physical disorders, mental disorders, and other communicable diseases as determined by the United States Secretary of Health and Human Services.
-An individual who refuses the required vaccinations to enter the country may be refused entry as well.
+There are several communicable diseases that are of public health significance, and a person who has one of these diseases may not be allowed to enter the United States.
+The current list of diseases includes:

-Any person that has any type of security or other related violation will need to have a valid Travel Waiver to enter the United States.
+Any person who has any security or other related violation will need to have a valid Travel Waiver to enter the United States.
 This includes people who have been accused of or convicted of being a saboteur, terrorist, or a spy.
-Persons who are voluntary members of the communist party or any other type of totalitarian party, including Nazis, and any person who would be an endangerment to the U.S. foreign policy will also need special permission to enter the USA (which requires they prove that they are not a threat to the general public of the country).
-This has also included individuals that have been involved with organized crime, which has included motorcycle clubs in the past.
+Persons who are voluntary members of the communist party or any other type of totalitarian party, including Nazis, and any person who would be an endangerment to the US foreign policy will also need special permission to enter the USA (which requires they prove that they are not a threat to the general public of the country).
+This has also included individuals who have been involved with organized crime, which has included motorcycle clubs in the past.

 I-601 Waiver for Green Card Applicants

-For individuals who have already applied for immigrant green cards, it is possible to get a permanent I-601 waiver only if a Canadian committed a crime more than 15 years ago that denies them admittance to the United States, a 212h Waiver may allow them legal entry into the country.
-Section 212(h) of the Immigration and Nationality Act, or INA 212(h)(1)(A) to be specific, provides that on certain grounds such as when the person has been rehabilitated and when admission would not be contrary to the USA's welfare, safety, or security, offences older than 15 years may be waived for those who are already the subject of a green card application.
+Individuals who have already applied for immigrant green cards can get a permanent I-601 waiver only if a Canadian committed a crime more than 15 years ago that denies them admittance to the United States.
+A 212h Waiver may allow them legal entry into the country.
+Section 212(h) of the Immigration and Nationality Act, or INA 212(h)(1)(A) to be specific, provides that on certain grounds, such as when the person has been rehabilitated and when admission would not be contrary to the USA's welfare, safety, or security, offenses older than 15 years may be waived for those who are already the subject of a green card application.

-For those whose criminal convictions took place less than fifteen years ago, or who have immigration violations from any time period, they may apply for an I-601 waiver only if they can prove extreme hardship to a qualifying United States citizen such as a spouse or parent.
+Those whose criminal convictions occurred less than fifteen years ago or who have immigration violations from any period may apply for an I-601 waiver only if they can prove extreme hardship to a qualifying United States citizen, such as a spouse or parent.